ClickCease How to outrank competition on Google? [27 quick and easy tips]

 11. Feature respected authors from your industry

-Building authority on a subject is challenging and takes time.
-However, you don’t have to do it all by yourself.
-Featuring authors that are known and respected in your industry will help you achieve two things:
+Building authority on a subject is challenging.
+Featuring authors that are known and respected in your industry will help you satisfy Google’s E-E-A-T signals.

 11 Feature Respected Authors From Your Industry